project-akri/akri/docs/user-guide.md

 ### Modifying your Akri installation or deploying customized Akri Configuration
-See the [Modifying a Akri Installation document](./modifying-akri-installation.md) for more information on how to modify your already deployed Akri installation or specify a custom Akri Configuration.
+See the [Modifying a Akri Installation document](./modifying-akri-installation.md) for more information on how to modify your already deployed Akri installation or to specify customized Akri Configuration.